AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/context.md

 In these cases there is no reason that these commitments should take up space on the node's commitment/nullifier trees.
 Keeping track of nullified commitments allows us to "cancel out" and prove these cases.

 ### Private Call Stack
-The private call stack contains all of the external function calls that have been created within the current context.
+The private call stack contains all of the external private function calls that have been created within the current context.
 Any function call objects are hashed and then pushed to the execution stack.
 The kernel circuit will orchestrate dispatching the calls and returning the values to the current context.

 ### Public Call Stack